 It literally takes just a few clicks (or swipes) and a quick online application process to get covered.
 No need to worry about scheduling time-consuming medical exams or going through multiple back and forths with insurance agents.

 However, one thing we do wish is the availability of a 30-year term as that would make it an even sweeter deal, so hopefully, they offer this option in the future.
-Therefore in conclusion, Bestow’s short (2-year) and long (10/20 year) term life insurance policies are worth checking out because of its great value and quick and painless application process.
+Therefore in conclusion, Bestow’s long (10/20 year) term life insurance policies are worth checking out because of its great value and quick and painless application process.

 Disclosure: Neither Bestow nor North American Company for Life and Health Insurance were involved in the preparation of the information in this article.
 The opinions and ideas expressed in the article are those of the author(s) and are not promoted or endorsed by Bestow or North American.
 You should always seek professional advice before making a financial decision.
 NextGen Life Insurance will not be compensated for life insurance purchases but may receive affiliate fees.